How to use run, start and exec subcommands against a container

 $ docker run python:3.9

-Use default entry-point (in this case Python terminal) and use interactive mode.
+Use default entry-point (in this case, the Python terminal with python command) and use interactive mode:

 $ docker run -it --rm python:3.9